 These donut apples make a perfect mid-afternoon snack for you and your kids.
-Delicious and nutritious, this simple snack will leave you satisfied and happy.
+Get the recipe for this simple snack here plus 20 more ideas here!

 Why you should snack

 Most of us all like to snack, right?
 And that is actually a good thing.
 Eating every 3 hours or so keeps your blood sugar stable, helps prevent overeating at the next meal, and can prevent “hangry” from striking.